-One of the main reasons home improvement contractors lose leads is because they are too slow to make the first call.
-When a homeowner is looking to start a home improvement project they typically reach out to a number of contractors for answers to their questions and estimates for their project.
+1. Call your leads faster.
+One of the main reasons home improvement contractors lose leads is that they are too slow to make the first call.
+When a homeowner is looking to start a home improvement project, they typically reach out to many contractors for answers to their questions and estimates.

+2. Follow up with prospects more often.
 You just gave a homeowner an estimate for repainting a newly purchased home.
 What next?
 Too many contractors think that the ball is now in the homeowner’s court.
 But that’s not true.
 The ball is ALWAYS in your court.

-There’s no reason to stop following up with a prospect until they explicitly tell you they are not going to hire you or have you estimate their project.
+There’s no reason to stop following up with a prospect until they explicitly tell you they will not hire you or have you estimate their project.
 That does not mean that you need to call the lead every day.
 But you should set up a follow-up schedule that you are comfortable with and stick to it until you hear the words “I am not interested” or “We hired someone else.”

 People have busy lives.
 Just because they didn’t call you back does not mean they are not interested.
-It just means they got busy and their project may not be their top priority.
+It just means they got busy, and their project may not be their top priority.
 But if you don’t follow up, someone else will, and there goes the job.

-Many contractors are great at following up by email, but they are too scared to pick up the phone and call.
+3. Don’t be afraid to use the phone.
+Many contractors are great at following up by email but are too scared to pick up the phone and call.

-When you pick up the phone and call you can be quite certain the homeowner will hear what you have to say (in your own voice).
+When you pick up the phone and call, you can be quite certain the homeowner will hear what you have to say (in your own voice).
 It also allows you to gauge their responses and answer their questions.